Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Comparison with Goresky's construction

-In a second step, we prove that the sheaf, $\IN^*_{\ov{p}}$, is soft.
-For that, observe that $IN^*_{\ov{p}}(U)$ is an $IN^0_{\ov{0}}(U)$-module.
-On the other hand, the restriction of cochains to the vertices of the regular part, $N^0(U)\to IN^0_{\ov{0}}(U)$, is a morphism of sheaf of rings.
-As the sheaf $N^0$ is soft, and any sheaf of modules over a soft sheaf of rings is soft, we deduce the softness of $\IN^*_{\ov{p}}$.
-Thus, the hypercohomology is obtained from the sections of the sheaf and we have got a series of isomorphisms,
+In a second step, by following the lines of \cite[Exemple 3.9.1.]{MR0345092}, we prove that the sheaf, $\IN^*_{\ov{p}}$, is soft.
+The elements of $IN^0_{\ov{0}}(U)$ are $\ov{0}$-admissible vertices; they are the vertices of the regular part and the map $N^0(U)\to IN^0_{\ov{0}}(U)$ can be considered as the restriction to the regular part.
+Also, in this degree~0, the presheaves $N^0$ and $IN^0_{\ov{0}}$ are clearly sheaves and $N^0(U)\to IN^0_{\ov{0}}(U)$, is a morphism of sheaves of rings.
+Observe also that $IN^*_{\ov{p}}(U)$ is an $IN^0_{\ov{0}}(U)$-module for the cup-product.
+As the sheaf $N^0$ is soft, and as (see \cite[Th\'eor\`eme 3.7.1.]{MR0345092}) any sheaf of modules over a soft sheaf of rings is soft, we deduce the softness of $\IN^*_{\ov{p}}$.
+Thus, the hypercohomology is the cohomology of the space of sections of the sheaf and we get a series of isomorphisms,

 By definition of the ${\rm cup}_{i}$-products on $\IN^*_{\bullet}$, the following diagram commutes,